Zhangjyhhh/Hi-LOAM/README.md

 * To evaluate the odometry, we use EVO tools(https://github.com/MichaelGrupp/evo).
 For Hilti-21 dataset, we use this tool (https://github.com/Hilti-Research/hilti-slam-challenge-2021) to evaluate our odometry

-### 4.2 Absolute Trajectory Error (ATE)
+### 4.2 Trajectory Error Evaluation
-We compute the Absolute Trajectory Error by aligning the estimated trajectory to the ground truth trajectory in the KITTI pose format:
+We compute the Absolute Trajectory Error (ATE) by aligning the estimated trajectory to the ground truth trajectory in the KITTI pose format:

 ```
 evo_ape kitti \